habitat-sh/habitat/components/docs-chef-io/content/habitat/plan_variables.md

 +++
 [\[edit on GitHub\]](https://github.com/habitat-sh/habitat/blob/master/components/docs-chef-io/content/habitat/plan_variables.md)

 The following variables can be used in your plans to help get binaries and libraries to build and install in the correct locations in your package.
+The values for the variables listed below are default values or read-only values.

 pkg_prefix
 : The absolute path for your package.